Celestial Atlas

 John Herschel

-A 12th-magnitude spiral galaxy (type Sbc) in Telescopium (RA 20 17 17.0, Dec -52 47 50)
+A 12th-magnitude spiral galaxy (type Sbc?) in Telescopium (RA 20 17 17.4, Dec -52 47 48)

-3.2 by 1.3 arcmin
+Physical Information: Apparent size 3.2 by 1.3? arcmin

 NGC 6888, the Crescent Nebula

-The second IC lists a corrected 1860 RA (per Bigourdan) of 20 07 01.
-The Crescent Nebula is an emission nebula caused by the collision of two waves of gaseous emissions by the "bright" (7th-magnitude) star near its center, WR 136.
+Physical Information: The Crescent Nebula is an emission nebula caused by the collision of two waves of gaseous emissions by the "bright" (7th-magnitude) star near its center, WR 136.
 The star is an approximately 4.5 million year old Wolf-Rayet star of perhaps 40 to 80 solar masses.
 Wolf-Rayet stars are very massive, extremely hot stars (originally O-type Main Sequence stars) which are near the end of their lives.
 A few hundred thousand years ago the star swelled up to become a red super-giant, and ejected a few tenths of a solar mass of gas at about 20 thousand miles per hour.
 About 200 thousand years later, it heated up to several hundred thousand degrees, and began ejecting about a solar mass of super-heated gas per ten thousand years, at nearly 1% the speed of light (3 to 4 million miles per hour).
 As the faster moving, hotter gas reached the shower-moving, cooler gas previously released, it created a supersonic shock wave, causing the nebula to emit visible (primarily red H) light, as well as ultraviolet and X-radiation.
 The complex filamentary structure of the nebula is real, but its spherical structure is tissue-thin in comparison to its size.
 Only the surface of the structure is glowing; the hot gas streaming away from the star is essentially invisible.
 Within a few thousand years the current nebula will fade away, as its gas disperses into the surrounding space; but within a hundred thousand years, a new and even more spectacular nebula will form when the star supernovas.
-WR 136 and its nebula are about 4700 light years away.
-Given that and the approximately 18 by 12 arcmin apparent size of the nebula, NGC 6888 is about 25 light years across.
+WR 136 and its nebula are about 4700 light-years away.
+Given that and the approximately 18 by 12 arcmin apparent size of the nebula, NGC 6888 is about 25 light-years across.

 Above, a 20 arcmin wide view of NGC 6888

 Below, a HST false-color image of a shock-heated portion of the nebula.
 The black and white visible-light image shows the region covered by the HST closeup.
-(Image Credits: NASA, Brian D. Moore, Jeff Hester, Paul Scowen (Arizona State University), Reginald Dufour (Rice University))
+(Image Credit NASA, Brian D. Moore, Jeff Hester, Paul Scowen (Arizona State University), Reginald Dufour (Rice University))

 Below, a Chandra space telescope X-ray image of a region which includes the HST image above, superimposed on a ground-based image of the whole nebula.
 The X-radiation detected by Chandra (shown in false-color blue) represents gas shock-heated to about 2 million Fahrenheit degrees.
 (Image Credits: X-ray: NASA/UIUC/Y. Chu & R. Gruendl et al. Optical: SDSU/MLO/Y. Chu et al.)